WHY VISIT BHUTAN

-The climate of the country is very varied according to the altitude: tropical type to the south, the presence of the Himalayas to the north makes it more rigorous.
+The climate of the country is very varied according to the altitude: tropical type to the south, and the presence of the Himalayas to the north makes it more rigorous.

 Between September and November is the most pleasant period, with a clear time, which allows the practice of the trek in good conditions, and it is the same in spring, from March to May, with in addition the flowering Superb rhododendrons.
-In December and January, you will encounter a colder weather, but as tourists are less frequent, it will be more interesting financially.
+In December and January, you will encounter colder weather, but as tourists are less frequent, it will be more interesting financially.

 Avoid, the period from June to August, because of the monsoon.
-If you want to make your trip coincide with the traditional festivals, know that there are almost all the year round.
+If you want to make your trip coincide with the traditional festivals, know that there are almost all year round.